We are here to support your experience as a university student.

 Counsellor in Residence

 Counselling support is an excellent way to prevent, monitor, or manage difficult periods in your life.
-Jenn Yuen, our Counsellor in Residence, meets with students from all over campus in both of her office locations: MKV and Needles Hall.
+Our Counsellors in Residence (Jenn Yuen and Kristin Shantz) meet with students from all over campus in both of her office locations: MKV and Needles Hall.
 Consider accessing Counselling Services if you are looking for:

 - Individual counselling appointments (one-on-one)